mmsesay/microverse-capstone-project-one/README.md

 # microverse-capstone-project-one

-> This project is my capstone project on HTML + CSS + JAVASCRIPT.
-My chosen topic is Music Festival.
+> This is my capstone project on HTML + CSS + JAVASCRIPT.
+It's centred towards a music festival concert and showcases the different types of music and artists that will be performing.
+It also makes use of dynamic artist content that is coming from javascript and render into the DOM.

 Homepage view                                     |  Main program view                             |
 :------------------------------------------------:|:-----------------------------------------------: